flyteorg/flytesnacks/cookbook/case_studies/bioinformatics/blast/README.rst

 BLASTX
 ^^^^^^

-BLASTx is a powerful gene‐finding or gene‐predicting tool.
-It is recommended for identifying the protein‐coding genes in genomic DNA/cDNA.
+BLASTx is a powerful tool to search for genes and predict their functions or relationships with other gene sequences, and is typically used for identifying the protein‐coding genes in genomic DNA/cDNA.
-It is also used to detect whether a novel nucleotide sequence is a protein‐coding gene or not, and it can be used to identify proteins encoded by transcripts or transcript variants.
+It is also used to detect whether a novel nucleotide sequence is a protein‐coding gene or identify proteins encoded by transcripts or transcript variants.

 In this tutorial, we will run a BLASTX search.